 7 Thai beaches that are even better than 'The Beach'

-If you've seen the Hollywood film starring Leonardo Dicaprio and Tilda Swinton then you will know exactly which beach in Thailand I mean.
-The starched white sands of Maya Bay on the wee isle of Ko Phi Phi Leh are jaw-droppingly pretty, a filmmaker's dream.
-They are, though, these days also deluged with day trippers, many of them looking to snatch a photo of the famous sands they saw in the movie, which was filmed here in 1999.
+Hands up who's seen The Beach?
+The starched white sands of Maya Bay on the isle of Ko Phi Phi Leh are jaw-droppingly pretty, a filmmaker's dream.
+They are also deluged with day trippers, many of them looking to snatch a photo of the famous sands they saw in the movie, which was filmed here in 1999.

-So, slip on your sandals and prepare to get sand between your toes as I reveal seven Thai beaches that are every bit as spectacular as 'The Beach'.
-We have something for all tastes whether you're looking to get in touch with your inner Robinson Crusoe or just after a sandy staging post for a serious party.
+So, slip on your sandals and prepare to get sand between your toes as we look at some of Thailand's most spectacular beaches with something for everyone whether you're after the Robinson Crusoe experience or a serious party.

 1. Laem Tong Beach

-Laem Tong Beach, or Golden Bay as it's also known, brilliantly proves the point that there are beaches just as spectacular as Maya Bay in Thailand, as it's actually tucked in the same island group, just across the water on the neighbouring island of Ko Phi Phi Don.
+We're starting close by with Laem Tong Beach, or Golden Bay as it's also known, which is tucked into the same island group, just across the water on the neighbouring island of Ko Phi Phi Don.

 Laze on the dazzling white sands, slip out for a snorkel to explore the easily accessible reefs or hop over to nearby Bamboo Island.
 Golden Bay is infinitely more relaxed and quieter than its more famous film star sibling.
 Day trips are available from both Phuket and Khao Lak.